FlorianWilk/SpotMicroAI/README.md

 First of all a URDF needs to be created.
 The Model will be in URDF/ I will start with a simple and very approximatly model of the real Robot, before i go into Detail for every Part.
 This gives me some feeling of progress during all the work.
 So don't be sad to see sad cubes everywhere ;)

-## Credits
+## Credits and thanks
 Deok-yeon Kim creator of SpotMicro,
-Boston Dynamics who built this incredible SpotMini, Ivan Krasin - https://ivankrasin.com/about/ - thanks inspiration and chatting
+Boston Dynamics who built this incredible SpotMini, Ivan Krasin - https://ivankrasin.com/about/ - thanks for inspiration and chatting